briandfoy/briandfoy.github.io/_posts/2023-07-18-backups-and-resiliency-for-code.md

 <!--more-->

 In this post I'm mostly thinking about my open source code.
 There are various laws and regulations that may control what you can do based on the type of data you have.
-For example, HIPPA or GDPR.
+For example, HIPAA or GDPR.
 I'm not writing about anything that secures or protects data, and probably writing things that do the opposite.

 I already [use several git services at once](https://briandfoy.github.io/use-several-git-services-at-once/).
 I push to several different places so I have multiple copies and at least one far away location.
 I solve the two different sorts of media with various SSDs, HDDs, and the magical fairy dust of "internet".